AceCapital0/1min_OBR/README.md

 - For ORB trades, the stop-loss is initially set and trails as the price moves in the favorable direction.
 - The trailing stop-loss is adjusted based on a predefined factor for volume-based entries.

+## Adjustments and Changes

+1. **Trailing Stop-Loss Adjustment:**
+   - The trailing stop-loss is now only adjusted when a 2.5x volume spike is detected.
+The stop-loss will trail directly by 5 points, bypassing the previous logic of moving to the entry cost first.

+2. **Auto Square-Off after 20 Candles:**
+   - After executing a Buy or Sell position, if the position has not been exited after 20 candles, the system will automatically square off the position.

+3. **Change in Terminology from Futures to Options:**
+   - "Future Buy" has been replaced with "Call Buy."
+   - "Future Sell" has been replaced with "Put Buy."

 ## Logging Trades